 Ryanair's Articles of Association do not contain any restrictions on voting rights.
-However, there are provisions in the Articles which allow the directors to (amongst other things) suspend the voting rights of a share if the Board believes the number of non-qualifying nationals holding shares in Ryanair would put it in breach of the Air Navigation Acts and licences and permits which allow it to operate.
-This is not an absolute restriction and can only occur if the Board designates a number of shares to be so restricted.
+However, there are provisions in the Articles which allow the Directors to (amongst other things) restrict the voting rights of shares held by non-EU nationals if the Board believes the number of non-EU nationals holding shares in Ryanair would put it in breach of the regulations, licences and permits which allow it to operate.